aerospike/aerospike-client-python/doc/exception.rst

 .. py:exception:: TransactionAlreadyAborted

-    Multi-record transaction commit called, but the transaction was already aborted.
+    Transaction commit called, but the transaction was already aborted.

     Error code: ``-19``